Top 30 Best Indian Bloggers in 2026

 This is the question I get asked most often: who is the number one blogger in India?
 People search for “india no 1 blogger” and “india’s no 1 blogger” expecting a single definitive answer.
 The truth is more nuanced than that.

 If you measure by historical influence, Amit Agarwal holds the title.
-He started Digital Inspiration in 2004, years before most Indians even knew what a blog was.
+He started Digital Inspiration in 2004, years before most Indians even knew what a blog was, and the site turned 20 in 2024.
 Hindustan Times called him the founder of Indian blogging.
-He proved that an Indian could earn a full-time living from writing online when nobody else believed it was possible.
+He proved an Indian could earn a full-time living from writing online when nobody else believed it was possible.

 If you measure by reach and community impact in the blogging niche specifically, Harsh Agrawal is often called India’s number one blogger.
 ShoutMeLoud has taught hundreds of thousands of people how to start blogs, rank on Google, and monetize their content.
-His influence on the Indian blogging ecosystem is unmatched.
+He sold the site for $5.2 million in 2021 and still runs it, which is a stronger proof of value than any traffic stat.

 If you measure by raw traffic, Sandeep Jain wins.
-GeeksForGeeks pulls in tens of millions of monthly visits from programmers worldwide.
-It started as a blog and grew into a full education platform.
+GeeksForGeeks pulls tens of millions of monthly visits from programmers worldwide.
+It started as a blog in 2009 and grew into a ₹100 crore-plus edtech company under Sanchhaya Education.

 If you measure by mainstream media impact, Shradha Sharma transformed YourStory from a personal blog into one of India’s most recognized startup media companies.
-Her platform has covered over 100,000 entrepreneur stories.
+Her platform has covered more than 200,000 entrepreneur stories and reaches over 10 million readers a month.

 The honest answer is that India’s best blogger depends on what you value.
 Each creator on this list dominates in their niche.
 There is no single best blogger of India because blogging itself spans dozens of industries and formats.

 What I can tell you from 18 years of experience: the bloggers who last are the ones who treat it as a craft, not a get-rich-quick scheme.
-Every Indian blogger on this list has been publishing consistently for a decade or more.
-That consistency is the real differentiator.
+Every Indian blogger on this list has published consistently for a decade or more.
+That consistency is the real differentiator, and it matters even more now that AI has flooded the web with average content.

 Here are the top 10 blogs in India summarized with key data points.
 These ten represent the most influential, highest-traffic, and longest-running blogs in the Indian blogging space.